nahuakang/nahua.dev/content/posts/my-programming-story.md

 Being the only student in my program who could _script_ in a general-purpose programming language, I went deeper and deeper into it.
 While my classmates were studying consulting cases, I hacked in my text editor and terminal to render a Hangman Game while learning how to modularize my code.
 While my classmates were partying and socializing in the evenings, I sat in a basement and continued learning with online math and programming courses.
 It brought me pride to be the only person who knew something about the magic in a computer among a bunch of business students.

+{{< figure src="/img/my_programming_story/malan.jpg" caption="David Malan teaches the world's best made online course, CS50, an introduction to computer science.
+(Photo credit: New Yorker)." position="center" style="width: 50vw; margin: 0 auto;" >}}

+Around this time, I completed [MIT's 6.00.1x and 6.00.2x](https://courses.edx.org/courses/course-v1:MITx+6.00.1x+2T2017_2/course/) and started doing [Harvard's CS50 course](https://cs50.harvard.edu/web/2020/), of which I eventually completed 70% of the homework.
+I love CS50 and its people.
+To this day, it is still the single best online course of any kind and I recommended it to all my close friends who wished to learn programming.

-Soon, I discovered Udacity's new program on **Deep Learning**.
+Soon after, I also discovered Udacity's new program on **Deep Learning**.
 Having no clue what deep learning is, I signed up for the course because it sounded cool (nowadays you can learn with free resources like [fast.ai](https://www.fast.ai/)).
 I learned about back propagation, convolutional neural networks, image classification, Long Short-Term Memory (LSTM), and Generative Adversarial Networks (GAN).
 None of that was easy and I definitely did not manage to do everything on my own.
 And wow!
 I could train a "neural network" to recognize digits in images!

 Quite similar to my earliest experience with programming, I felt often dumbfounded with deep learning but I persisted because the subject was fascinating and because I thought I had no other competitive advantages.